Wondering what the difference is between annulment and divorce? We cover everything you need to know about annulment vs. divorce here.

 There are two options for legally ending a marriage – divorce and annulment.
 (Legal separation is a different process that does not actually end a marriage).

-This article will explain what an annulment is, how it differs from divorce, and the pros and cons of annulments so you can better understand which option might be best for you.
+This article will explain what a marriage annulment is, how it differs from divorce, and the pros and cons of annulments so you can better understand which option might be best for you.

 An annulment is an order that dissolves a marriage and treats the marriage as though it never occurred.
-Rather than declaring a legally valid marriage over, annulments declare that a marriage was never valid in the first place.
+Rather than declaring a legal marriage over, annulments declare that a marriage was never valid in the first place.

 Among annulments, there are two main types – civil and religious.